 There are also boat races between Otago and Canterbury during May, and the Battle of the Bombays is contested between Auckland and Waikato every year in August.

 Throughout the year there are also many opportunities for rowers to represent New Zealand Universities.
 During July the Trans Tasman Test Series is held against Australia.
 Selected to compete are a men’s and women’s heavyweight eight, a men’s lightweight four and a women’s lightweight quad.
 It is a three race series (usually a 5km and 2 x 2km) hosted somewhere in Australia or New Zealand on alternative years.

 There is also the opportunity to continue on the high performance pathway and represent NZ Universities on the world stage.
-The World University Rowing Championships are held every second year, the next regatta will be in 2018 at Shanghai in China).
+The World University Rowing Championships are held every second year, the next regatta will be in 2020 at Zagreb in Croatia).
 The World University Games, known as the Universiade, also sometimes features rowing in the events programme, this is a huge event with all sports living in a village and competing in one place (similar to the Olympics).
 More recently rowing has featured in the 2013 and 2015 Universiade.
 These events are held throughout the world and generally during the second semester.

 If you would like to know more about University Rowing within New Zealand please contact Tim Wilson (email: firstname.lastname@example.org, phone: +64 27 306 9968).